hjr3/hjr3.github.io/content/2022-10-17-send-udp-messages-in-nodejs-without-dns-lookup.md

 });
 ```

-Now, we expect to bypass all calls to dns.lookup when we run our code.
+When we run this program, we expect to bypass all calls to `dns.lookup` when we run our code.

 ```
 $ node udp.mjs